 Communication and connection are the basis of who we are and how we live together and interact with the world.

 Our friendly team of Speech-Language Pathologists can assist you in achieving your goals by working closely with you or with your loved-ones.
 Please contact us if you require any additional information or assessment.
+We are conveniently located in Burlington, Aldershot.

 Clients should consult with their private medical insurance providers, as many policies cover speech-language pathology services.